ChamodyaRumindi/ChamodyaRumindi/README.md

 ### Who am I?

-I am an enthusiastic Software Engineer who is willing to accept new challenges in the fields of Computer Science and Software Development.
-I am a fast learner and an innovative thinker. 🌱
+I'm a tech enthusiast who is willing to explore new technologies.
+I love to share knowledge with the rest of the world, and also like to share my code so others can make use of them. 🌱

 ### My stats⚡